310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Shinobu %}
-Wffhg?!
+Wffhg!?
 Bffppt — A bit of water splashed into my mouth!

 Shinkai-dono, pleaaase\~!
 Do not splash around like a little child!
 Get out of there already\~!
 {% endbubble %}